 Continuous and Thorough Training

-- Citizens and permanent residents from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay and the United Arab Emirates.
+- Citizens and permanent residents from Australia, Japan, New Zealand, Rwanda, South Korea, Singapore, Thailand, United Arab Emirates and United Kingdom.

 In order to prove the place of residence, third-country nationals may present their residence permit, work permit, identity card, driving license or other documents, provided that they state the place of residence.